-How to build a great brand and website for my business?
+How to build a great brand and website design for my business?

-So, what do you need to know in order to build a brand and website that is right for your business and to avoid costly mistakes?
+So, what do you need to know to build a brand and a website right for your business and to avoid costly mistakes?

 Why does brand matter to customers, and to your business?